Word Counts: How Long is a Novella, Novelette, and Short Story?

 In book publishing, the average length of a novel will be influenced by its genre (sci-fi epics are much longer than romance novels, for example).
 Those averages are a reflection of publishing norms rather than any hard-and-fast rule.
 But with novellas, novelettes, short stories, word counts are crucial as they’re the only defining features of these formats.

 In this post, we’ll show you how long a novella, novelette, and short story are — and reveal the word counts for popular examples of all three.
+But if all you're after is a quick answer, here they are:

 Why is word count so important?